tomszwarcer/tomszwarcer.github.io/projects.md

 ## Third year project
 #### 2024

 - Extended astrophysics practical project.
-By fitting isochrones to processed data from observational images, the age, distance, and extinction parameters for stellar clusters were obtained.
+- Data reduction and photometry was done on observational images.
+- Membership to clusters was confirmed by matching proper motion and parallax data from the Gaia satellate to our processed data using TOPCAT.
+- Colour magnitude diagrams were produced from the processed data, and isochrones fitted to them.
+Age, distance and extinction parameters, with estimated errors, were obtained.
+- Literature search carried out to test agreement of results
 - Developed ability to quickly understand and use specialised scientific software and tools (QFitsView, SAOImageDS9, TOPCAT)
-- Literature search carried out.
-Results presented in a scientific report, which scored 85
+- Results presented in a scientific report, which scored 85

 - Report can be viewed [here](/assets/Mini_Project_Report_T_Szwarcer.pdf)